Archuthan23/Leave-Management/README.md

 ## Database Schema

 The database schema includes tables such as User and leave requests.
-Refer to the `schema.sql` file for details.
+Refer to the `Leave_Management.sql` file for details.